 Be sure to use authentic, short-grain sushi rice.
 Rinse the rice and then cook in a saucepan until the rice is tender and fluffy.
 Let the rice cool, then stir in salt, rice vinegar, sugar, and oil.
 Keep stirring until the vinegar has dried out.
 You can enjoy sushi rice on its own or in your favorite rolls.

-Cooked Sweet Potato Sushi Roll Recipe
+Easy Cooked Sushi Roll Recipe

 - Wash the rice and add it to the rice maker together with water.
 Cook according to the instruction.